Chemical Diversity in Protoplanetary Disks and Its Impact on the Formation History of Giant Planets: Numerical and compositional model

-To model the migration of the giant planet we reproduced the realistic nonisothermal migration tracks from the population synthesis models by \citet{mordasini2015} following a piecewise approach based on the analytical treatments of \citet{han2005} and \citet{walsh2011}.

-The simulations assume the protoplanet being initially located in a convergence point, i.e. a region of zero net torque due to disc–planet interactions.
-During the growth of the planetary core from $M_0$ to the critical value $M_C$, the protoplanet follows the inward drift of the convergence point due to the disc evolution.
-In this first phase, the protoplanet proceeds trough a linear regime of slow Type I migration that accounts for $40\%$ of the total radial displacement of the giant planet.

-When the critical mass is reached and the runaway gas accretion phase begins, the protoplanet exits the convergence point and enters a faster regime of Type I migration.
-Once the protoplanet becomes massive enough to open a gap in the disc, it transitions to the slower Type II migration regime.
-These two last phases take the form of a power law migration regime that accounts for the remaining $60\%$ of the total radial displacement of the giant planet.
+To model the migration of the giant planet we adopted the realistic nonisothermal migration tracks from the population synthesis models by \citet{mordasini2015} following a piecewise approach based on the analytical treatments of \citet{han2005} and \citet{walsh2011}.
+The simulations assume that the protoplanet initially undergoes a damped Type~I migration.
+During the growth of the planetary core from $M_0$ to the critical value $M_C$, the protoplanet proceeds through a linear regime of slow Type~I migration that accounts for $40\%$ of the total radial displacement of the giant planet.
+When the critical mass is reached and the runaway gas accretion phase begins, the protoplanet enters a faster regime of Type~I migration.
+Once the protoplanet becomes massive enough to open a gap in the disc, it transitions to the slower Type~II migration regime.
+These two last phases take the form of a power-law migration regime that accounts for the remaining $60\%$ of the total radial displacement of the giant planet.
+The green curve in the bottom-right panel of Figure~\ref{fig:mosaic} shows an example of the migration track normalised to its initial value for the case of a giant planet that starts forming at 19~au.

 The simulations model a total of six migration scenarios, with the protoplanet starting at 5, 12, 19, 50, 100, and 130~au from the star and ending at 0.4 au.
-The initial positions were suggested by the observed architectures of giant planets in the Solar System ($5-10$~au), in exoplanetary systems (from fractions of au to 20~au), and in circumstellar discs ($100-150$~au).
+The initial positions span the ranges of the observed architectures of giant planets in the Solar System ($5-10$~au), in exoplanetary systems (from fractions of au to 20~au), and in circumstellar discs ($100-150$~au).
+The choice of a wide range of distances is meant to investigate the compositional implications of such diverse formation regions.